spyder-ide/spyder/installers-conda/resources/bundle_readme.md

 In most cases, you would run it through the platform-specific shortcut we created for your convenience.
 In other words, _not_ through this directory!

-* Linux: check your desktop launcher.
+* Linux: Check your desktop launcher.
-* MacOS: check `~/Applications` or the Launchpad.
+* MacOS: Check `~/Applications` or the Launchpad.
-* Windows: check the Start Menu or the Desktop.
+* Windows: Check the Start Menu or the Desktop.

 We generally recommend using the shortcut because it will pre-activate the `conda` environment for you!
 That said, you can also execute the `spyder` executable directly from these locations: